omgnetwork/omgnetwork.github.io/docs/challenges.md

 }
 ```

-**Scenario**

-* Alice uses a UTXO to send Bob tokens on the child chain.
-* Alice attempts to exit that same UTXO.

 **Solution**

-* The Watcher reports an `invalid_exit`.
-* Anyone can challenge Alice’s exit by proving that Alice has already spent the UTXO in a transaction.
+* Anyone can challenge Alice’s exit by proving that Alice has already spent the UTXO in another transaction.
 * If the challenge is successful, Alice does not exit the tokens and the challenger is awarded the exit bond that Alice put up when starting the exit.

 **Implementation**